HaxeFoundation/haxe-evolution/proposals/NNNN-abstract-classes.md

 But using any other keyword would be even more confusing since "abstract classes" is a common term for almost any OOP programming language.

-This probably can be solved to some extent by _always_ using "abstract" accompanied with the correct word (either "abstract type" or "abstract class") to form a strong distinction between these two features in the "community mind".
+This probably can be solved to some extent by _always_ using "abstract" accompanied with the correct word (either "abstract type" or "abstract class") in docs or speeches to form a strong distinction between these two features in the "community mind".

 ## Alternatives